zhenkewu/CFRL/docs/source/introduction/computing_times.rst

 Computing Times
 ========================

-To provide a reference of the approximated computing time required by CFRL, we timed three of the four workflows introduced in the :ref:`"Example Workflows" <example_workflows>` section under various combinations of the number of training samples (:math:`N`) and the
+To provide a reference of the approximated computing time required by PyCFRL, we timed three of the four workflows introduced in the :ref:`"Example Workflows" <example_workflows>` section under various combinations of the number of training samples (:math:`N`) and the